-- The Applicant already works excessively long hours.
-To work the hours that are required managing such a large number of animals would not be sustainable travelling from the local town several times per day and sometimes night.
-If the Applicant were based permanently at the farm this would considerably improve his quality of life and also the welfare of the animals.
-It would also allow him to carry out the diversification and expansion needed to maintain the success of this rural business. - It is not considered reasonable that someone should have to get up several times per night and travel to the farm, and it is likely that this will impact upon general health due to the excessive toll that is created.
+- The Applicant works excessively long hours.
+To work the hours that are required managing such a large number of animals is not sustainable travelling to and from the workplace several times a day and sometimes night.
+If the Applicant were based permanently at the farm this would considerably improve his quality of life, that of his family and also the welfare of the animals.
+It would also allow him to continue to develop the business in a positive way to ensure the success of this traditional rural enterprise, which has already seen such a massive amount of hard work and investment. - It is not considered reasonable that someone should have to get up several times per night and travel to the workplace, and it is likely that this will impact upon general health due to the excessive toll that is created.
 This is considered wholly unsatisfactory and is certainly not supportive of a sustainable business. - The Applicant is often alone at the farm and can be faced with potentially dangerous situations, operating machinery and handling livestock.
+All the calves are entire bull calves, which when they get to the larger size can be aggressive and very dangerous.
 With no-one else at the farm, it could be a long time before the Applicant was found should anything go wrong.
-With the development of a permanent dwelling, the Applicant will live at the farm and his partner will be on hand in the event that he needs assistance or has got in to difficulty. - Farming is one of the most dangerous occupation industries in the UK with a significant number of injuries and deaths caused by cattle and other livestock.
-Health and Safety Executive statistics state that,
+If the Applicant was administering drugs when he ran into difficulty, the animal would also be put at risk.
+With the development of a permanent dwelling, the Applicant will live at the farm and his partner will be on hand in the event that he needs assistance or has got in to difficulty.
+If the Applicant runs into difficulty administering - Farming is one of the most dangerous occupation industries in the UK with a significant number of injuries and deaths caused by cattle and other livestock.
+Health and Safety Executive statistics state that, in him operating farm machinery on very little sleep.
+If the Applicant lived on site he would be more readily available to attend to the animals.